- The Calculator is the default calculator app on Windows operating system.

-Solution 9 – Reset Calculator app
+10. Reset the Calculator app

-- List of all applications will now appear.
-Select Calculator and click on Advanced options.
+3. Select Calculator and click on Advanced options.

+5. Select Reset again in the confirmation window.
 After doing that, the problem should be resolved and you’ll be able to use Calculator without any issues.

-Solution 10 – End RuntimeBroker.exe process
+11. End RuntimeBroker.exe process

 Sometimes background processes can cause issues with the Calculator app.
-If Calculator doesn’t work on your Windows 10 PC, the cause might be RuntimeBroker.exe process.
+If Calculator doesn’t work on your Windows 10 PC, the cause might be the RuntimeBroker.exe process.

 - Press Ctrl + Shift + Esc to open Task Manager.

-- When Task Manager starts, locate Runtime Broker, right click it and choose End task from the menu.
+- When Task Manager starts, locate Runtime Broker, right-click it, and choose End task from the menu.

-After ending Runtime Broker process, check if the issue is resolved.
+After ending the Runtime Broker process, check if the issue is resolved.
 Keep in mind that this is just a workaround, so you might have to repeat this solution if the issue reappears.